the-catman/objectab/.github/README.md

 ```

-But what if we wanted to store a negative number, or a number that we're not sure of the sign?
+* However, what if we wanted to store a negative number, or a number that we're not sure of the sign?

 # Data type: vi (or variable length signed integer)

-Let's say we have the number -1921.
+* Let's say we have the number -1921.
 We note the sign (it's minus), and we take the absolute value of the number (basically scrap the negative sign, and we get 1921).

-Next, let's take a look at 1921 in binary.
+    * Next, let's take a look at 1921 in binary.
 It's 11110000001.
 We add an additional bit at the beginning of this, which corresponds to the sign.
 If it's `1`, that means our number is negative.
 If it's `0`, it means our number is positive.

-Since our original number was negative, we push `1` to this, so now our number becomes 111100000011.
+        * Since our original number was negative, we push `1` to this, so now our number becomes 111100000011.
 You can see that this uses up an extra bit to store the sign.

-Next, we simply encode this number as a vu.
+    * Next, we simply encode this number as a vu.

+* To retrieve the original integer, it's, again, very simple.
-When we want to retrieve it, we decode the vu and get 111100000011.
+    * We decode the vu and get 111100000011.
 Next, we look at the least significant bit.
-It is `1`, which means our number is negative.
+    * It is `1`, which means our number is negative.

-Then we simply remove the least significant bit, and get 11110000001.
+    * Then we simply scrap the least significant bit, and get 11110000001.

-Since our least significant bit was `1`, our number is negative, so that means our number is -11110000001 in binary or -1921 in decimal.
+    * Since our least significant bit was `1`, our number is negative, so that means our number is -11110000001 in binary or -1921 in decimal.

 Example code: